 By that time, full information on Model X features, specifications, and pricing had been released.

-The lack of fold-flat second-row seats and various other concerns appear to have produced quite a few cancellations among that pool of depositors in the car's early months.
+The lack of fold-flat second-row seats and various other concerns may well have produced quite a few cancellations among that pool of depositors in the car's early months.

-Tesla stopped releasing deposit numbers more than two years ago, but its 49-percent year-over-year growth statistic is likely compared to a base number that reflected some or many of those cancellations.
+Tesla stopped releasing deposit numbers almost three years ago, but its 49-percent year-over-year growth statistic is likely compared to a base number that reflected some or many of those cancellations.